Chart Color Schemes

 Health outcomes in Claymore - Eagle Vale - Raby are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Private health cover is very low at approximately 48% of the total population (~10,000 people), compared to the national average of 55.3%.
+Private health cover is very low at approximately 48% of the total population (~10,000 people), while the national average is 55.3%.
 The most common medical conditions are asthma and arthritis, affecting 8.2 and 7.9% of residents respectively.
-69.6% of residents declare no medical ailments, compared to 70.3% across Greater Sydney.
+69.6% of residents report being completely clear of medical ailments, compared to 70.3% across Greater Sydney.
 The area has 13.9% of residents aged 65 and over (2,896 people).
 Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health